Configuration Options

 Possible values are ERROR, WARN, INFO, DEBUG, or TRACE.

-kubectl logs deployment/hivemq-platform-operator-<release-name>
+kubectl logs deployment/<your-operator-deployment-name>

 Role-Based Access Control Options

-To be able to manage your HiveMQ platforms, the operator needs access permissions to Kubernetes resources on your cluster.
+To be able to manage your HiveMQ Platforms, the operator needs access permissions to Kubernetes resources on your cluster.

 By default, the operator Helm chart creates a new service account and the required RBAC permissions.